This page has been updated and replaced as part of the DNREC Web Reboot Project.

 Since 2002, the Department of Natural Resources and Environmental Control (DNREC) has worked toward eliminating the state’s scrap tire piles.
 The Division of Waste and Hazardous Substances (WHS), Solid and Hazardous Waste Management Section (SHWMS) now has a program for the cleanup of tire piles in existence on June 30, 2006 and comprising more than 100 tires.
 Many smaller tire piles are located on private land in rural areas.
 There also are scrap tire piles scattered throughout Delaware that have yet to be identified.

 Are you the owner of a scrap tire pile with more than 100 tires, which was in existence on June 30, 2006?

 State money is now available through the Scrap Tire Management Fund to help defray the cost of cleanup of historic scrap tire piles.
 Please call DNREC’s Scrap Tire Management Program so that we can work with you to properly recycle the scrap tires at your location.

-For more information on the Scrap Tire Removal Program and financial assistance through the Scrap Tire Management Fund, contact:
+For more information on the Scrap Tire Removal Program and financial assistance through the Scrap Tire Management Fund, please contact: